MicrosoftDocs/visualstudio-docs/docs/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger.md

     * Any local symbol cache folders.

-    * Any network, internet, or local symbol servers and locations that are specified on, such as the Microsoft symbol server if enabled.
+    * Any network, internet, or local symbol servers and locations that are specified, such as the Microsoft symbol server (if enabled).

 > [!NOTE]
 > Before Visual Studio 2012, when you debugged managed code on a remote device you needed to put the symbol files on the remote machine.
 Starting with Visual Studio 2012, all symbol files must be located on the local machine or in a location specified in the **Tools / Options / Debugging / Symbols** page.